vitorlimadev/arvore/README.md

 ## API

-A GraphQL api is exposed at `/api` with the following queries:
+A GraphQL API is exposed at `/api`.

+To authenticate your local requests use the `x-api-key` header with `test_key` as value.
+The same is required to run queries via the interactive GraphQL interface.

+The following queries are available:

 ### Create Entity